 We see that an increase in population size leads to a larger coding fraction until it hits a limit which depends on noise.
 For weak noise the increase in conding fraction with an increase in population size is low or non-existent.
 This can be seen in figure 1.3 c) where the red $(10^{-5} \frac{mV^2}{Hz})$ and orange $(10^{-4} \frac{mV^2}{Hz})$ curves (relatively weak noise) saturate for relatively small population size (about 8 neurons and 32 neurons respectively).
 An increase in population size also leads to the optimum noise level moving towards stronger noise (green dots in figure 1.3 a)).
 A larger population can exploit the higher noise levels better.
 Within the larger population the precision of the individual neurons becomes less important.
-[DH: Is this discussion?]
 After the optimum noise where peak coding fraction is reached, an increase in noise strength leads to a reduction in coding fraction.
 If the noise is very strong, coding fraction can reach approximately 0.
 This happens earlier (for weaker noise) in smaller populations than in larger populations.
-Together those facts mean that for a given noise level and population size, coding fraction might already be declining; whereas for larger populations, coding fraction can still be increasing.
-A given amount of noise can lead to a very low coding fraction in a small population, but to a greater coding fraction in a larger population. (figure 1.3 c), blue and purple curves).
-The noise levels that work best for large populations are in general performing very bad in small populations.
-If coding fraction is supposed to reach its highest values and needs large populations to do so, the necessary noise strength will be at a level, where basically no encoding will happen in a single neurons or small populations.
-[DH: Discussion?]
+Together those facts mean that for a given noise level and population size, coding fraction might already be declining; whereas for larger populations, coding fraction